About Backup and Restore

 You can use a storage provider that is compatible with Velero as the storage destination for backups created with the Replicated snapshots feature.
 For a list of the compatible storage providers, see Providers in the Velero documentation.

 You initially configure backups on a supported storage provider backend using the kots CLI.
 If you want to change the storage destination after the initial configuration, you can use the the Snapshots page in the admin console, which has built-in support for the following storage destinations:

 - Network File System (NFS)

 - Host Path

-Kubernetes installers that include the Velero add-on also include a locally-provisioned object store.
-By default, Kubernetes installer clusters are preconfigured in the admin console to store backups in the locally-provisioned object store.
+kURL installers that include the Velero add-on also include a locally-provisioned object store.
+By default, embedded clusters are preconfigured in the admin console to store backups in the locally-provisioned object store.
 This object store is sufficient for only rollbacks and downgrades and is not a suitable configuration for disaster recovery.
-Replicated recommends that you configure a snapshots storage destination that is external to the cluster in the admin console for Kubernetes installer clusters.
+Replicated recommends that you configure a snapshots storage destination that is external to the cluster in the admin console for embedded clusters.

 Snapshots are useful for rollback and disaster recovery scenarios.
 They are not intended to be used for application migration scenarios.

 Only full snapshots are usable in disaster recovery scenarios.

 Snapshots must be restored on the same operating system that the snapshot was taken on.
 For example, snapshots taken on a CentOS cluster must be restored on a CentOS cluster.